ftl-tools/project-explorer/README.md

 ## Configuration

-Settings are available in the Settings UI (search for @ext:ftl-tools.project-explorer) or in settings.json.
+Settings are available in the Settings UI (search for @ext:ftl-tools.ftl-project-explorer) or in settings.json.

 - project-explorer.brainstormingDocPath (string)
   - Absolute path, ~ expansion, or path relative to the first workspace folder, pointing to your brainstorming document.